jeremydumalig/Shot-Maps/README.md

 # Shot-Maps

-*This project was completed to be used by the University of Chicago Men's Basketball Program and includes shot charts / heat maps for a sample dataset.
+*This project was completed to be used by the University of Chicago Men's and Women's Basketball Teams and includes shot charts / heat maps for a sample dataset.
 The full project can be found [here](https://jeremydumalig.com/heat-check/).*

 *Packages/Libraries Used : numpy, pandas, matplotlib, tidyverse, ggplot, ggrepel, gt*